sage-code/maj/basic.md

 Use termination "ora" for singular, "ore" for plural.

-* yo seru'pa una juca'ora = I was a player
+* io seru'pa una juca'ora = I was a player
 * ne seru'fu juca'ore     = we will be players

 ## Locations

-* Locations are so important in Maj.
+* Locations are very important in Maj.
 * Common locations are nouns so they are terminated in "a".

 loca = location (noun)